chakra-ui/panda/.changeset/swift-oranges-doubt.md

 '@pandacss/dev': patch
 ---

+- Add support for granular config change detection
-Only rewrite files affecteds by a config change, fix config change detection
+- Improve the `codegen` experience by only rewriting files affecteds by a config change